Onboarding New Editors#

 • For ad-hoc guest editors: invite the editor to the software-submission repository with “maintain” permissions.

-• For new editors (not ad-hoc): invite editors to the pyOpenSci GitHub organzation as a member of the editorial-board team.
+• For new editors (not ad-hoc): invite editors to the pyOpenSci GitHub organization as a member of the editorial-board team.
 This will give them appropriate permissions and allow them to get team-specific notifications.

-• Add the new editor to the pyOpenSci Slack workspace and specifically the private editors channel.
+• Add the new editor to the pyOpenSci Slack workspace and specifically the private-editorial channel.

 • Post a welcome message for the new editor in the editor channel, pinging all editors.

-When it’s time for an editor to step down:
+When it is time for an editor to step down, do the following:

 • Thank them for their work!

-• Remove them from the editors-only channel and the editors Slack team.
+• Remove them from the editors-only Slack channel and the editors GitHub team.

-• Moved them to alumni-editor on the pyOpenSci website as follows:
+• Move them to emeritus-editor on the pyOpenSci website as follows:

 - name: FirstName LastName